Frequently Asked Questions

 -

-Can I Get Disability Benefits Because of Severe, Chronic Insomnia?
+Can You Get Disability Benefits for Insomnia?

 Social Security isn't likely to grant disability for insomnia alone, but when combined with other physical or mental problems, it could tip the scales in your favor.